Human < > Object (iWeek)

 The students included; Dana Rasnaca (LV), Iris van der Harst (NL), Annija Gancōne (LV), Marta Matuzeviča (LV), Kristaps Strungs (LV) and Teotim Logar (LV).

 I also took part in the Open Idea Space on the Wednesday evening.
-I gave a talk on my recent MA project ‘Mapping an ethical become, or, devices for the anthropocene’.
+I gave a talk on my recent MA project ‘Mapping an ethical becoming, or, devices for the anthropocene’.
 The talks were live streamed and provided an excellent space to present and discuss ideas.